EM-87/RGBW-31/Documentation/Hardware.md

 # Hardware Details

-This its a brief revision of the hardware.
+This is a brief revision of the hardware.

 ## Schematic: